phalcon-orphanage/docs/zh/reference/volt.rst

     </html>

 Using Phalcon\\Mvc\\View you can pass variables from the controller to the views.
-In the above example, three variables were passed to the view: title, menu and post:
+In the above example, three variables were passed to the view: :code:`title`, :code:`menu` and :code:`post`:

 .. code-block:: php